flancia-coop/doc.anagora.org/fellowship-of-the-link.md

     - [[mathew lowry]] is back!
         - still coughing, seeing a specialist -- but nothing serious it seems.
         - massive.wiki progressing
+            - here to say hello mostly but also to touch on the progress in this project :)
-        - exploring mastodon: 2 posts so far
+        - exploring mastodon: 2 posts so far, become a server mod
-        - pulled out of PKGBook: preparing several
+        - pulled out of PKGBook: preparing several posts
     - [[jerry michalski]]
         - [[mathew lowry]] last time we saw each other Jerry was in Budapest
         - last week in the [[linux foundation]] summit, funny for two reasons